noveltylanterns/fingers/fingers-protocol-draft.md

 ## 13. Target and Relay Mapping

-The URI path, if present, contains one target string.

-That target string is emitted directly into the request line after any flags.

-Relay chaining, if used, is expressed inside the target using `@`, following the original Finger model.
+If a target is present, the final path segment is the terminal target.

+Any earlier path segments are relay hosts.

+The authority host is always the outermost relay host.

+The emitted target expression is built in this exact order:

+1. start with the final path segment
+2. append each earlier path segment from right to left, separated by `@`
+3. append the authority host last, separated by `@`

+In other words:

+- the final path segment is first in the emitted target expression
+- the authority host is last in the emitted target expression

 Examples:

-- `fingers://example.com` maps to ``
-- `fingers://example.com/alice` maps to `alice`
+- `fingers://example.com/alice` maps to `alice@example.com`
-- `fingers://example.com/alice@example.net` maps to `alice@example.net`
+- `fingers://example.net/example.com/alice` maps to `alice@example.com@example.net`
-- `fingers://example.com/alice@example.net@example.org` maps to `alice@example.net@example.org`
+- `fingers://example.org/example.net/example.com/alice` maps to `alice@example.com@example.net@example.org`

-This specification assigns no required meaning to relay chains beyond syntax.
+The authority host is always the network endpoint and TLS peer.

+The relay chain in the emitted request line does not change the actual network destination.

+This specification defines only the syntax of this mapping.

-A server may treat `alice@example.net@example.org` as an actual relay request.
+A server may treat the resulting target expression as an actual relay request.

 Another server may treat it as a local lookup key.